disclaimer

 How to Expunge Criminal Records in Colorado

 The process of expunging a criminal record in Colorado is challenging.
-In both cases, petitioners typically have to complete the five-year waiting period before filing a request.
-Once the court grants the petition, a notice will be sent to the district attorney or prosecutor’s office.
+In both cases, petitioners typically must complete a five-year waiting period before filing a request.
+Once the court grants the petition, a notice will be sent to the district attorney or the prosecutor’s office.
 If there is no objection from the prosecutor, the court will enter an expungement order.

 Do Sealed Records Show up in Colorado Background Checks?

 No. Sealed records are restricted and cannot show up in background checks available through the Colorado Bureau of Investigation.
-As such, employees and financial institutions can generally not access these records.
+As such, employees and financial institutions typically cannot access these records.
 Without a public criminal record, the defendant also has a right to claim non-involvement in the crime.
 Nonetheless, it is essential to note that a sealed record may be accessible by law enforcement agencies, approved public agencies, and the record holder.

 Who Can See Sealed Criminal Records in Colorado